|

 stomps on scene and kills one of the

-triceratops before spotting the
+Triceratops before spotting the

 observers.
 The monster gives chase, but